 Newly appointed as Associate Professor and full-time Violin Faculty at the University of Michigan School of Music, Theatre and Dance in Ann Arbor, Danielle Belen is already making a name for herself as a seasoned pedagogue with a strong studio of young artists.
 As part of the violin faculty at The Colburn School in Los Angeles, California, her students have won national and international competitions including the Stulberg and Klein competitions, as well as being accepted into major conservatories and universities across the country.

-Winner of the 2008 Sphinx Competition and Naxos recording artist, Danielle Belen has soloed with symphonies across the U.S. including the Pittsburgh, Atlanta, Nashville and San Francisco Symphonies, the Boston Pops, and the Florida and Cleveland Orchestras.
+Winner of the 2008 Sphinx Competition, Ms. Belen has appeared as a soloist with major symphonies across the U.S., including the Pittsburgh, Atlanta, Nashville and San Francisco Symphonies, the Boston Pops, and the Florida and Cleveland Orchestras.
 Zachary Lewis from the Cleveland Plain Dealer wrote "Violinist Danielle Belen... captivated every ear with an assured, impassioned performance of Ravel's "Tzigane," knocking off the daunting showpiece as if it were a trifle."
 She has recently enjoyed working with conductors such as Franz Welser-Mostt, Robert Spano, Keith Lockhart, Yehuda Gilad and Carl St. Clair.

 Ms. Belen released her debut Naxos recording of works by living composer Lawrence Dillon in 2009 to much acclaim.
 Soon after, she commissioned "Multiplicity", a piece by Dillon for six virtuoso violins which was premiered along with her students at The Colburn School.